ME-ICA/me-ica/README.md

 - Now a simple space separated list of datasets is supported, no quotes needed.
 - Assuming BIDS .json files are in the folder, TEs are read from the BIDS headers, making usage much easier

-Other options:
-    -e 15,30,45   are the echo times in milliseconds

-Again, see `meica.py -h` for handling other situations such as: anatomical with no skull, no anatomical at all, applying FWHM smoothing, non-linear warp to standard space, etc.
+See `meica.py -h` for handling other situations such as: no BIDS headers, anatomical with no skull, no anatomical at all, non-linear warp to standard space, etc.

-Click [here](http://wiki.org/group_analysis.html) more info on group analysis.

 ## Output

+Assuming use of `-prefix sub1_rest`,

 - `./meica.rest1_e1/` : contains preprocessing intermediate files.
 Click [here](http://wiki.org/meica_preprocessing.html) for detailed listing.
 - `sub1_rest_medn.nii.gz` : 'Denoised' BOLD time series after: basic preprocessing, T2* weighted averaging of echoes (i.e. 'optimal combination'), ICA denoising.
 Use this dataset for task analysis and resting state time series correlation analysis.
 See [here](http://wiki.org/viewing_results.html#dof) for information on degrees of freedom in denoised data.